moviandev/moviandev/README.md

-## Hi there 👋, I'm Matheus.
+## Hi there 👋, I'm Matheus a Full-stack developer and soon to be a mobile developer.
-- 🔭 I’m currently working as Full-stack Developer (Soon to be a mobile developer)
+- 🔭 I’m currently working as Full-stack Developer
 - 🌱 I’m currently learning Swift (iOS Development)
 - 👯 I’m looking to collaborate remote teams
 - 💬 Ask me about my experience and skills